-- 6.138(1) [Trustee may apply to court] If the trustee considers that the remuneration fixed for him by the creditors' committee, or by resolution of the creditors, or as under rule 6.135(6), is insufficient, he may apply to the court for an order increasing its amount or rate. - 6.138(2) [Notice to committee etc.] The trustee shall give at least 14 days' notice of his application to the members of the creditors' committee; and the committee may nominate one or more members to appear or be represented, and to be heard on the application. - 6.138(3) [If no committee] If there is not creditors' committee, the trustee's notice of his application shall be sent to such one or more of the bankrupt's creditors as the court may direct, which creditors may nominate one or more of their number to appear or be represented. - 6.138(4) [Costs of application] The court may, if it appears to be a proper case, order the costs of the trustee's application, including the costs of any member of the creditors' committee appearing or being represented on it, or any creditor so appearing or being represented, to be paid out of the estate.
+- 6.138(1) If the trustee considers that the remuneration fixed for him by the creditors' committee, or by resolution of the creditors, or as under Rule 6.135(6), is insufficient, he may apply to the court for an order increasing its amount or rate. - 6.138(2) The trustee shall give at least 14 days' notice of his application to the members of the creditors' committee; and the committee may nominate one or more members to appear or be represented, and to be heard on the application. - 6.138(3) If there is not creditors' committee, the trustee's notice of his application shall be sent to such one or more of the bankrupt's creditors as the court may direct, which creditors may nominate one or more of their number to appear or be represented. - 6.138(4) The court may, if it appears to be a proper case, order the costs of the trustee's application, including the costs of any member of the creditors' committee appearing or being represented on it, or any creditor so appearing or being represented, to be paid out of the estate.